ellakoa/postcard-poem/content/posts/the-eighth-bell.md

   The inscription is lost to the past so, for as long as the ringing lasts,
-  It is for you to decide and tell the message of this eighth bell.
+  It is for you to decide and tell the message of this noble eighth bell.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-